optakt/optakt.github.io/content/flare/consensus.md

 A "candidate message" is a message from the process's Byzantine casual order that is not yet in the total order but only follows a message from it.
 A set of candidate messages is called a "candidate set".
 Thus, messages that occur in a cycle cannot be candidate messages, however mutant messages that are not in a cycle can be candidate messages and even members of the same candidate set.
-Except for mutants, at most one candidate message from a given process will be considered for the next advancement to the total order.
+Except for mutants, at most one candidate message from a given process is considered for the next advancement to the total order.

 Prefixes in the Byzantine casual order are subsets of messages that are related to each other by their follows relations and can contain multiple messages followed by a single one.
 The size of a Byzantine casual order is the number of messages in that subset at any point.